A pet parent holding her dog outdoor

 • Your pet is pregnant or will be pregnant.

-• Your dog has pre-existing renal disease.
+• Your dog has pre-existing renal or liver disease.

 • Be sure that blood tests are conducted before and during treatment.
 These routine checks are used to assess your dog’s complete blood count (CBC) as well as liver and kidney function.